pcda17/pcda17.github.io/week-2.md

     A green hunting cap squeezed the top of a fleshy balloon of a head.

-We’ll be using lists more often than any other data structure in the coming weeks, so it’s worth reviewing the details of Python’s slice notation.
-Let’s create a list of strings, then view a subset of the list to a new variable.
-Enter the variable “words2” to view the result.
+We’ll be using lists (which are indicated by brackets [] a lot in the coming weeks.
+To review Python’s slice notation, we'll create a a variable "words" and assign it a list of strings, then we'll assign a subset of the list to a new variable.
+Viewing the new variable “words2”, shows the result.

     words=['A', 'green', 'hunting', 'cap', 'squeezed']
     words2=words[2:4]
     words2

 The Python shell should print `['hunting', 'cap']`, i.e., the subset of the list “words” from index 2 to index 3.
-In general, `list_name[start:end]`, where “start” and “end” are integers, returns a subset of “list-name” from index `start` to `end-1`.
+An *index* refers to a position within an ordered list.In general, `list_name[start:end]`, where “start” and “end” are integers, returns a subset of “list-name” from index `start` to `end-1`.
 The “end minus 1” bit may seem odd, but in practice it makes slice notation more readable.
 The snippet above, for instance, gives us a list containing 2 items, equal to 4-2.
 And if we want to excerpt the first three items in a list, the following notation will do the trick.

     words[:3]